SlackBuffer/blockchain-web/Go/TGPL.md

         - the value may be of any type
     - provides constant-time operations to store, retrieve or test for an item in the set
     - the order of map iteration is **random**
+- ***goroutine***
+    - A goroutine a concurrent function execution
+    - The function `main` runs in a goroutine and  the `go` statement creates additional goroutines
+    - When one goroutine attempts a send or receive on a channel, it blocks util another goroutine attempts the corresponding receive or send operation, at which point the value is transferred and both goroutines proceed
+        - [ ] channel blocks, right?
+- *channel*
+    - A communication mechanism that allows one goroutine to pass values of a **specified type** to another goroutine
 - `fmt.printf`
     - `%v`: any value in natural format
     - By convention, formatting functions whose names end in `f` use the formatting rules of `fmt.Printf`, whereas those whose names ends in `ln` follow `Println`, formatting their arguments as if by `%v`, followed by a newline